varpeti/DC-Cairn/character-creation.md

 - First, choose (or roll) from the [Backgrounds](#backgrounds) table and open it up.
 You will refer to that for the next few steps.
 - Choose a name, then record each of your character's starting items.
 See [Inventory](/core-rules.md#inventory) and [Inventory Slots](/core-rules.md#inventory-slots) for how to record items.
 - Choose (or roll) on each of the included tables in the background.
 Record your character's items, skills, or abilities from each result.
-Some backgrounds may ask you to refer to the tables in the [Marketplace](/marketplace.md) as well.
+  - Some backgrounds may ask you to refer to the tables in the [Marketplace](/marketplace.md) as well.
+  - If you have to _random_ spell in a [Grimoire](/core-rules.md#grimoire) or [Spell scroll](/core-rules.md#spell-scrolls) roll 3 times d6 on the [Spell Table](/spells.md#spell-list)

 ## Attributes, Hit Protection, Traits, Bonds, Omens